Animals in Islam: Animals in Islamic art

 Live animals or trophy pieces of deceased animals would sometimes be gifted to royal courts from one sultan to another sultan in the Islamic world.
 In some instances, this exchange of animals as gifts would come from outside the Islamic world as well.
-There is a documented instance for example of Charlemagne gifting a sultan a live animal (a living, breathing elephant to be exact).
+For example of Charlemagne gifting a sultan a live elephant.
 In many instances, we can observe these acquired pieces of animals such as ivory tusks, being repurposed, not only as a trophies but as a decorations.
 A great example of the aforementioned is "The Pyxis of al-Mughira," made at the Royal Workshop at Madinat al-Zahra, Spain, This Ivory Casket was gifted to the prince for the purpose of serving as a decorative piece with a nefarious political connotation behind it.
 Perhaps most interesting is that these caskets would be intricately carved from ivory, and depict various animal motifs, in various relations to pleasure, power, etc. Once again these pieces were not anionic for they were meant to be displayed in palaces or in private quarters.
 They did not have religious connotations behind them.
 Upon viewing "The Pyxis of al-Mughira" we see the adorned animals figures depicted time and time again in Islamic art.
 We can observe, two bulls, two men on horses, and of course two lions attacking stags.
 This ivory casket also depicts numerous birds, two men engaged in wrestling, what is presumed to be the sultan and his sons, musicians, the vegetal or arabesque pattern we have previously seen in other examples of Islamic art carved throughout the entirety of this casket, and a tiraz band across the upper area of the casket which serves as the aforementioned political warning.

-The general overarching Idea of the examples given above are that the use of animals as symbolic representations of humans, royal accoutrements, symbolic representations of power, etc. were not necessarily exclusive in their use.
+The general overarching idea of the examples given above are that the use of animals as symbolic representations of humans, royal accoutrements, symbolic representations of power, etc. were not necessarily exclusive in their use.
 Instead, they could cross the entire gamut in terms of art and culture.
 There is a multitude of usage and meanings in the depiction of animals in Islamic art.
 The context could range from political, religious, decorative, etc. These animal representations in the Islamic are not static and tell countless stories.